alwil/best-code-practices/README.md

-# Slides with bes coding practices
+# Slides with best coding practices

 [![CC BY 4.0][cc-by-shield]][cc-by]